open-dovetail/fabric-chaincode/activity/get/README.md

 This Flogo activity contribution can be configured to perform any read operations on Hyperledger Fabric distributed ledger and private data collections.
 Most of the read operations are demonstrated in the [contract example](../../contract).

-## Retrieve one or more ledger state by state key
+## Retrieve one or more ledger states by state keys

 The operation does not need to change any default configurations, you can simply map one or an array of state keys to the input, e.g.,